tytot/tytot/README.md

 </p>

 ## :mortar_board: Daily Trivia!
-*Updated 3/25/2024 at 12:00 AM*
+*Updated 3/26/2024 at 12:00 AM*
-### Which of the following is about the Watergate scandal?
+### What is the proper nautical use of an anchor?
 <details>
 <summary>
-'All the King's Men'
+to catch large fish
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-'All the Pretty Horses'
+to calculate water depth
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-'All the President's Men'
+to hold a ship in place
 </summary>

 :heavy_check_mark: *Correct!*
 </details>
 <details>
 <summary>
-'All the Right Moves'
+to damage other boats
 </summary>

 :x: *Wrong...*